Price controls: History

 The Roman Emperor Diocletian tried to set maximum prices for all commodities in the late 3rd century AD but with little success.
 In the early 14th century, the Delhi Sultanate ruler Alauddin Khalji instituted several market reforms, which included price-fixing for a wide range of goods, including grains, cloth, slaves and animals.
 However, a few months after his death, these measures were revoked by his son Qutbuddin Mubarak Shah.
-During the French Revolution, the Law of the Maximum set price limits on the sale of food and other staples.
+During the French Revolution, the General Maximum set price limits on the sale of food and other staples.
 Within Spain in the 16th and 17th centuries, after the price revolution, a permanent regulation on the price of wheat (called tasa del trigo) was established.
 This intervention was discussed by theologians and jurists of this time.

 Governments in planned economies typically control prices on most or all goods but have not sustained high economic performance and have been almost entirely replaced by mixed economies.
 Price controls have also been used in modern times in less-planned economies, such as rent control.
 During World War I, the United States Food Administration enforced price controls on food.
 Price controls were also imposed in the US and Nazi Germany during World War II.

 Several anthropomorphized industries sit in fear while waiting for the judgment from U.S. price control measures.